Leah Vandenberg

 Leah Vandenberg is a New Zealand-born Australian theatre, television, and film actress.
-She has appeared in many well-known Australian productions including the award-winning Netflix series 'The Letdown' and SBS Drama 'The Hunting'.
-Leah received an ASTRA nomination for 'Most Outstanding Performance by an Actor-Female' in the comedy series Stupid, Stupid Man.
-She is a presenter on the long-running ABC TV Kids television program Play School, a role she maintains today.
+She has appeared in many well-known Australian productions, including the award-winning Netflix series The Letdown and SBS drama The Hunting.
+She received an ASTRA nomination for "Most Outstanding Performance by an Actor-Female" in the comedy series Stupid, Stupid Man.
+She is a presenter on the long-running ABC television program Play School, a role she maintains today.

 Early life and education

 Vandenberg was born in New Zealand to a Sri Lankan father, who had grown up in Fiji, and an Australian mother of Irish and Scottish heritage.
 She studied at the Western Australian Academy of Performing Arts, graduating in 1993.